GoldenbergDaniel/RustyTag/README.md

 # RustyTag
-Tag game built in Rust
+A circle tag game made with Rust and raylib.
+My first Rust projects